 - Preheat oven to 400°F (204°C).
 Line 2 large baking sheets with parchment paper or a silicone baking mat.
 Set aside.

-- In a medium bowl, beat the mashed bananas, yogurt, brown sugar, egg, and vanilla extract together.
+- In a stand mixer or medium bowl with a handheld mixer, beat the mashed bananas, yogurt, brown sugar, egg, and vanilla extract together.
 Set aside.

 - In a large bowl, whisk the flour, baking powder, cinnamon, nutmeg, and salt together.
 Grate the frozen butter (I use a box grater to grate it; a food processor also works for grating).
 Toss the grated butter into the flour mixture and combine it with a pastry cutter, two forks, a food processor, or your fingers until the mixture resembles coarse meal.
 Set aside.